frebib/year-4-notes/net/notes-ng.md

 - This could lead to router running out of memory
 - So what we do, is send one packet, then two, and then increase some amount every time we get an ACK (usually exponentially), until we hit rec window
+- If packets are dropped, we multiplicatively decrease how much we send

 ## Window scaling
 - Receive window limited to 64k (16 bits)